🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Much more scientific research is needed to determine the ideal environment for aging hash.
 Although now we might not have the science, we do have the knowledge and experience and traditions of hashishins who have been making hash as their livelihood for many generations.

 We can look at what traditional hashishins in countries like Lebanon have been doing to store their hash for long periods of time.
 And we can thank people like Frenchy Cannoli for bringing these practices to light for the modern cannabis industry.

 One thing we do know for sure is that one of the major transformations taking place is THC converting into CBN.
 THC gives us that nice high, while CBN provides a sleepy effect.
 The higher the temperatures used during aging, the more CBN will be present.
 So keeping the hash in a cool environment preferably under 60 degrees (but not freezing) is crucial to maintaining good levels of THC.

 How To Prepare Hash for Aging

 It’s not enough to sieve trichomes using ice water extraction, dry, and then store the hash to properly age it.
 There needs to be other preparations to set up the correct environment.
 One aspect of this is to heat and press the hash after it’s been dried.
-You can place the hash in between layers of thick plastic, and using a wine bottle filled with hot water, roll and press the hash until it’s in the shape of a thin pancake.
+You can place the hash in between layers of thick heat-resistant nylon wrapping (turkey bags work well), and using a wine bottle filled with hot water, roll and press the hash until it’s in the shape of a thin pancake.
 Then that pancake can be rolled together in a smooth ball.